mreishus/notebook-pub/programming/phoenix/pow/adding-email-confirmation-to-an-api.md

 * No way to resend confirmation email.

-However, I was able to get an email sent on registration with a link that updates that user as confirmed in the database.
+However, I was able to get an email sent on registration with a link that updates that user as confirmed in the database, so the basics are working.